cucumber-ltd/cucumber-pro-plugin-specflow/README.md

     [ ] Convert feature file paths to relative
     [ ] readme.txt of the NuGet package
     [ ] icon, texts, etc of NuGet package
+    [ ] Configure results.json file
+    [ ] Use temp results.json file by default

 # Questions

 - How to configure profile (now: from config file)
+- Should we use INFO as default log level?